This post may contain affiliate links. Please read our disclosure policy.

 Why this recipe works:

 Pork fried rice is a recipe I’ve been making for as long as I can remember.
-As a kid, I always used leftover pork chops, which you can totally do.
-For this recipe, I used a pork tenderloin.
+As a kid, I always used leftover skillet pork chops, which you can totally do.
+For this recipe, I used an uncooked pork tenderloin, however leftover oven baked pork tenderloin will also work.

 I’ve been craving authentic pork fried rice for quite some time now, and thought pork tenderloin would be so much better than using leftover pork chops.
 Turns out I was right.